 Food poisoning is very common when going on picnics.
 There is no reason to suffer if you take a few simple precautions.
-Much food safety is related to meat so if you eliminate meat like I do, then there is one less thing to think about.
+Much food safety is related to meat so if you eliminate meat as I do, then there is one less thing to think about.

 - Wash your hands, before preparing food and right on site.
 Set up a water container with a spigot and soap to wash hands.
 As a very last resort, waterless hand sanitizers or disposable hand wipes can be used.
 I always carry a sanitizer made with safe natural ingredients so I don’t pollute myself and the environment with chemicals.

 - Wash watermelons skins – Skins of thick skin fruits and vegetables transport bacteria from all over the world.
 Scrub them well before cutting so as not to transfer bacteria to the inside of the fruit or vegetable.

 - Keep food cold – Potato and pasta salads should be kept cold until serving.
 Mayonnaise is not the main problem with these salads.
 Potatoes, eggs, and pasta can produce harmful bacteria; chill them before combining to make the salad.
 Keep the salads and all fresh foods cold till serving and after serving